 Oval diamonds have a reputation of prestige and luxury.
 This is because many famous diamonds are cut in an oval shape – the Koh-I-Noor for example.
-On the other hand, are oval diamonds in rings often worn by women with short or wide fingers.
-The oval shape makes the fingers look more slender; in contrast to for example the brilliant cut.
-This gives someone an overall more luxurious look.
+But also women with short or wide fingers often prefer to wear oval diamond rings.
+Because the oval shape makes the fingers look more slender; in contrast to for example the brilliant cut.
+This gives an overall more luxurious look.
 Moreover, in terms of sparkle, the oval diamonds come closer to the round cut than any other shape.
 Little of the brilliance is lost.

 Cushion diamond cut

 The cushion cut is sort of a combination of the princess and oval cut.
 This diamond shape is often described as a rectangle or square with rounded corners.
-The cushion-shaped cut is over 100 years old and was especially fashionable in the 19th century.
-Then again in 1930, the shape became popular again.
-Nowadays a cushion cut diamond is often seen as classic and romantic, distinguishing from modern polishing techniques.
+The cushion-shaped cut is over 100 years old.
+Especially in the 19th century, it was very fashionable.
+In 1930, the shape became popular again.
+Nowadays we consider the cushion cut diamond a classic and romantic shape.
+It distinguishes from modern polishing techniques.

 Radiant diamond cut

-Like the princess, the radiant cut is square, but like the cushion diamond, the radiant has round corners.
+Like the princess, the radiant cut is a square shape.
+But like the cushion diamond, the radiant has round corners.
 The way the radiant is cut is similar to the emerald cut, combined with the way facets are created on a brilliant.
 The radiant has no less than 70 facets.
 You could say the radiant is actually a combination of many different cuts.
-In recent years the radiant has become increasingly popular in diamond engagement rings.
+In recent years the radiant became increasingly popular in diamond engagement rings.
 Often these are solitary rings.
-Nevertheless, baguette shaped diamonds are often places next to the radiant diamond to give the diamond ring a more luxurious look.

 Asscher diamond cut

 The Asscher cut originates from Dutch soil.
-In 1902 the Asscher brothers have cut a square diamond the same way an emerald is cut, creating a completely new diamond cut.
+In 1902 the Asscher brothers cut a square diamond the same way an emerald is cut.
+This way, they created a completely new diamond cut.
 Due to the large square table (top of the diamond), the color and clarity of the diamond are beautifully shown.

 Baguette diamond cut

-Like the cushion diamond, the baguette is also a so-called ‘fancy cut’.
+Like the cushion diamond, the baguette is also a ‘fancy cut’.
 This cut was especially popular in the Art Deco period.
-Baguettes are rarely the main stone in any diamond jewelry but often placed to the center stone.
+Baguettes are rarely the main stone in any diamond jewelry.
+They are often placed to the center stone.

 Each cut has its own standard.
 The closer the cut is to the standard, the better it is qualified and the higher the value of the diamond.
-The diamond can be qualified as:
+The diamond is qualified as: